ztyyLV/web-twain-docs/indepth/development/upgrade.md

 Dynamsoft.DWT.ProductKey = 't0076lQAAAGNcO61He******; t0076lQAAAGNcO61He******';
 ```

 If it is set elsewhere, you need to find it and replace it.
-For example, if you are making use of the [dwt package](https://www.npmjs.com/package/dwt) ( `dynamsoft.webtwain.min.js` or `dynamsoft.webtwain.min.mjs` ), the file `dynamsoft.webtwain.config.js` doesn't exist and you should already have the above line of code in your own JavaScript where you can update the license when needed.
+For example, if you are making use of the [dwt package](https://www.npmjs.com/package/dwt) (`dynamsoft.webtwain.min.js` or `dynamsoft.webtwain.min.mjs`), the file `dynamsoft.webtwain.config.js` doesn't exist and you should already have the above line of code in your own JavaScript where you can update the license when needed.

-But if you are using <a href="https://www.dynamsoft.com/Products/WebTWAIN_License.aspx#per_browser_client" target="_blank">Per Client Device License </a>,  you need to use [organizationID]({{site.info}}api/Dynamsoft_WebTwainEnv.html#organizationid) to set.
+But if you are using <a href="https://www.dynamsoft.com/Products/WebTWAIN_License.aspx#per_browser_client" target="_blank">Per Client Device License </a>,  you need to use <a href="{{site.info}}api/Dynamsoft_WebTwainEnv.html#organizationid" target="_blank">organizationID</a>

 ``` javascript
 Dynamsoft.DWT.organizationid = "123456"; // replace the number 123456 with YOUR-ORGANIZATION-ID